 Five Key Questions to Ask

-1. What are the short-term and long-term costs associated with replacing wood soffits with vinyl?
+1. What are the short-term and long-term costs of replacing wood soffits with vinyl?

 2. How can ventilated vinyl soffits reduce energy costs?

-Escalating energy costs make NJ homeowners more keenly aware of the importance of adequate roof ventilation.
+Due to increased energy costs, New Jersey homeowners are looking for ways to improve their home’s energy efficiency.
 Many homes constructed decades ago featured unventilated wood soffits.
 Today, the importance of a well-ventilated attic and roof system is better understood.

-It’s possible to install vinyl soffits that provide continuous ventilation all along your roof line.
-Ventilated vinyl soffits improve airflow through your attic, evacuating hot, humid air in the summer and warm, moist air in the winter.
-During the warmer months, a well-ventilated attic acts as a buffer between the conditioned air in your living space and the air outside, thereby reducing the load on your cooling system.
+Modern ventilated vinyl soffits improve airflow through your attic, allowing hot, humid air to escape.
+During these warmer months, a well-ventilated attic acts as a buffer between the conditioned air in your living space and the air outside, thereby reducing the load on your cooling system and reducing cooling costs.

 3. How can vinyl soffits positively impact health?